jacobvanorder/InstaCube/README.md

 ####So, let's talk about [Color Lookup Tables](http://en.wikipedia.org/wiki/Colour_look-up_table).

-Essentially, if you were think of each RGBA value having a color associated with it, think of a dictionary (or a "lookup" "table") that has uses that RGBA value as a key which then returns a new value to use in it's place.
+Essentially, if you were to think of each RGBA value having a color associated with it, think of a dictionary (or a "lookup" "table") that has uses that RGBA value as a key which then returns a new value to use in it's place.

-The roots in LUTs come from computer graphics and video games in order to quickly alter the appearance of graphics without a heavy cost.
+The roots of LUTs come from computer graphics and video games in order to quickly alter the appearance of graphics without a heavy cost.
 In fact, it was [this article](http://udn.epicgames.com/Three/ColorGrading.html) that got the ball rolling.

 How so?
 Apple describes their color cube as this: